IoT is Transforming Modern Warfare

 Today, the military gathers data through sensors on a range of platforms, including aircraft, weapon systems, ground vehicles and even troops in the field.

 The data gathered is fed through Command, Control, Intelligence, Surveillance and Reconnaissance (C4ISR) systems that process and disseminate the most mission-critical information, such as the position of an inbound threat.

 To interpret the incoming data in real-time, companies, like Lockheed Martin, are using their knowledge in machine learning to increase automation when it comes to decision-making.
 This in turn leads to faster intelligence collection and swifter identification of threats.

 Let’s assume that the military can capture every mobile communication in a specific region.
 The challenge is finding the manpower to look at all communications and detect suspicious ones.

 This is where machine learning comes into play.
-Instead, machine-learning programs can filter through conversations and locate threats in real time for commanders to make strategic decisions on the ground.
+Instead, machine-learning programs can filter through conversations, find suspicious ones, and identify threats in real time for commanders to make strategic decisions on the ground.